TV host Jay Leno has surgery for car fire burns

 Last weekend, Leno suffered burns to his face, hands and chest that the plastic surgeon categorised as second-degree or verging on more severe.

-Some of the facial wounds “are a little bit deeper and a little more concerning” because they’re showing signs of progressing to third-degree, as can happen with burns, Grossman said.
+Some of the facial wounds “are a little bit deeper and a little more concerning” because they were showing signs of progressing to third-degree, as could happen with burns, Dr Grossman said.

-Treatment intended to keep the burns from worsening includes high-pressure oxygen therapy to stimulate healing, along with surgery in which the burn wounds are cleaned and shaved away, he said.
-A temporary “biological skin substitute” is placed over the area, he said.
+Treatment intended to keep the burns from worsening included high-pressure oxygen therapy to stimulate healing, along with surgery in which the burn wounds were cleaned and shaved away, he said.
+A temporary “biological skin substitute” was placed over the area, he said.

+Leno came through one surgery well and a second was planned this week, Dr Grossman said.

 Tweet from @CBSEveningNews

-The fire occurred at the Burbank garage where Leno stores his famed collection of cars and other motor vehicles.
+The fire occurred at the Los Angeles garage where Leno stores his famed collection of cars and other motor vehicles.
 In a statement earlier this week, Leno referred to the burns as “serious” but said he would need only “a week or two to get back on my feet.”

-Grossman said he appreciated Leno’s eagerness but has cautioned him to be realistic.
+Dr Grossman said he appreciated Leno’s eagerness but had cautioned him to be realistic.

+“He’s very compliant, he understands that.
+I think he’s realising that he does need to perhaps take it a little slower than he initially anticipated.”

-The doctor said he expects Leno to make a full recovery but that it was too early to know if there would be “remnants” of the injury.
+The doctor said he expected Leno to make a full recovery but that it was too early to know if there would be “remnants” of the injury.
 He didn’t elaborate.

 -AP